kabirt7/Kabir-SP/README.md

 * The Sharepoint module commands are not available for Mac hence you cannot use the `SPOS` commands.
 Easily worked around by using the `Connect-PnPOnline`

+## FUTURE IMPROVEMENTS

+* CSV file integration to allow for more precise personalisation

 ## FURTHER QUESTIONS

 #### QUESTION 6